quocnh/DecodeFX_Bot/README.md

 - Creates embeddings for all questions in the dataset
 - Uses cosine similarity to find the best matching response
 - Implements confidence threshold for fallback responses
+- Implements llama_model for for general text generation

 ## 3. Telegram Integration: